0xDEADFED5/xtermia/README.md

 ## xterm.js webclient for Evennia
 This replaces the webclient of an [Evennia](https://github.com/evennia/evennia/tree/main) game with the [xterm.js](https://github.com/xtermjs/xterm.js) terminal emulator.
 This is based on a modified and updated [fluffos](https://github.com/fluffos/fluffos/tree/master/src/www) webclient.
+There are 2 example commands "testaudio" and "pauseaudio" which show how to play sounds/music in the webclient.

 ### Features
 - Really fast, does terminal stuff